plan4hub/yoda/docs/MANUAL.md

 Further options display, instead of # of open issues, issues opened or closed in the period, or the average duration for issues being open.
 When using these options a further checkbox, termed *Right total* comes into play.
 If checked, the right axis will show the number of open issues, as opposed to the default/unchecked mode where the right axis shows the total opened/closed during the period.

+It is even possible to report relative percentages (so all statistics add up to 100%) instead of reporting on number of issues.
+This can be controlled with `percentage` URL argument or by checking the corresponding checkbox.

 Yet a further option focuses on issues comments rather than issues.
 This can be used to give a further indication of the level of activity.
 Select "comments" to count instead of issues.

 All arguments may be supplied directly using the URL using default "parameter=<value>" notation with & between.
 The possible arguments are: owner, repolist, startdate, enddate, interval, labelfilter, labelsplit, other, title, user, token, count.